By David Joel Miller.

 Last time we began our discussion of the stages of change by describing how someone might be confronted with a situation where others think you have a problem, a need to change, even before we recognize that something is a problem.
 We called that stage of change Pre-contemplation.

-Lots of people end up in the therapist office, court, child custody medication, a Drunk driver program or substance abuse treatment who never thought they had a problem.
+Lots of people end up in the therapist office, court, child custody mediation, a Drunk driver program or substance abuse treatment who never thought they had a problem.
 Sometimes they are sent with an ultimatum, do this treatment or else.
 Sometimes it is a spouse or a boss who says change or else.
 Sometimes it is too late and the or else has taken effect.

 Often they resist thinking that they have a problem despite being required to go to some type of treatment.
 An interesting thing happens too many of these people, sooner or later.
 They see other people confronting their problems and those people’s lives are getting better.
-This is especially powerful in group settings where a group member gets a new job or relationship, someone gets to see their kids again or gets a license back, or someone looses a lot of weight.
+This is especially powerful in group settings where a group member gets a new job or relationship, someone gets to see their kids again or gets a license back, or someone loses a lot of weight.

 Sometimes this mental change can occur after they read a book on solving a particular problem and they start to consider if they might need to change.
 Once the willingness to think about change occurs they have reached step two in the process of change model.